sharppy/SHARPpy/README.md

 ## Using the SHARPpy Application
 <sup>[[Return to Top]](#sharppy)</sup>

 To run the pre-compiled binary program, double click on the icon.
+It may take 20-30 seconds for the window to open so please be patient.

 To run SHARPpy from the code, navigate to the `runsharp/` folder contained within the SHARPpy directory you downloaded.
 Once there, run the following command: